Skip to main content

 M0

-The cancer is growing into nearby tissues or organs, including the trachea (windpipe), esophagus (feeding tube), or the main blood vessels pumping blood away from the heart (T4).
-It has not spread to nearby lymph nodes (N0) or distant sites (M0).
+The tumor is growing into nearby tissues or organs, including the trachea (windpipe), esophagus (feeding tube), or the main blood vessels pumping blood away from the heart (T4).
+The cancer has not spread to nearby lymph nodes (N0) or to distant parts of the body (M0).

 IVA